 Immediately remove from baking tins and cool on a wire rack.

 Brioche is such a fun pastry.
 It feels indulgent but is also bread so it just seems healthier, right?

 - 2 teaspoons yeast 3/4 of an envelope

 - 1 teaspoons vanilla extract

 - 1/2 cup unsalted butter, softened 1 stick/125g

 - 1/4 cup plus 3 tablespoons sugar 90 g

 For Pearl sugar topping:

-After dough has risen, mix egg yolk and milk together.
+- After dough has risen, mix egg yolk and milk together.
 Gently brush the tops with egg wash and sprinkle generously with pear sugar.
 Place in a 350 degree F (176C) oven for 18-20 minutes or until deep golden brown.
 Remove from tins and place on a cooling rack.
-Makes 12 small brioche buns.